99z/book-quotes/README.md

 * _Build Your Own Lisp_ by Daniel Holden
 * _The little book about OS development_ by Erik Helin & Adam Renberg
 * _Game Programming Patterns_ by Robert Nystrom
+* _Category Theory for Programmers_ by Bartosz Milewski

 ### Tools